floriankimmel/podflow/README.md

     podloveID: "2"
     featuredMediaID: "3"
 ```

-We do store everything related to the wordpress article to make sure there are no unwanted side effect when rerunning
+We do store everything related to the WordPress article to make sure there are no unwanted side effects when rerunning the scheduled task.
-the schedule task.

 ### 🧑‍💻 Metadata
 ```yml